 Read the complete article because their difference may little confuse you.
-So, read it carefully otherwise you will not be able to understand the main difference between Deep Learning and Machine Learning.
+So, read it carefully otherwise you will not be able to understand the main difference between Deep Learning and Neural Network.

 Before we tell you the difference, let’s know what they define.

 What is Deep learning?

 Deep learning is the subset of machine learning where machines learn by themselves by simulating the human brain.
 It involves learning through the layers.